 As a rule of thumb, whenever a chemical feed system has an NSFI listing, it means that the materials used to construct the feeder system have been tested.

 Why is this important to you?
 Easy!

 It means that the materials will not deteriorate or break down in the presence of the pool chemical being fed through your pool or spa system.
-Cyanuric acid, water clarifiers or flocculants, and diatomaceous earth (DE) are just a few of the pool chemicals that can be delivered through a system that is set up a automatic chemical feed.
+Chlorine, Cyanuric acid, water clarifiers or flocculants, and Diatomaceous Earth (DE) are just a few of the known pool chemicals that can be delivered through an automatic chemical feed system.